Hypercholesterolemia, hyperlipidemia, LDLs, and HDLs: what do they all mean, and are they putting you at risk for a

 Although the terminology might be confusing, it’s worthwhile to understand the fundamentals of cholesterol and its effect on our heart health – and more importantly, what practical steps you can take to verify your cholesterol levels are within a healthy range before a heart problem develops.

-The expert providers of in home care Plymouth seniors need at Live Free Home Health Care offer the following straightforward meanings to help you better understand cholesterol do’s and don’ts:
+The home care specialists serving Concord, NH and nearby communities at Live Free Home Health Care offer the following straightforward meanings to help you better understand cholesterol do’s and don’ts:

 LDL: LDL, or bad cholesterol, causes deposits of fat to form in the arteries, increasing your chance of a blockage.

 HDL: HDL is the term for the good cholesterol that has to be maintained in proper quantities to eliminate LDL cholesterol and protect the arteries.

 Hyperlipidemia: Hyperlipidemia is a state in which levels of lipids (fats) in the blood are too high.